EugeneVigonny/sf_site/README.md

 - Get a green check from [Mr.Jenkins](https://www.youtube.com/watch?v=o-YBDTqX_ZU)

-To merge your pr you must get **at least 2** approvals from the core development team All branches are merged to the main only via github UI with using squash (except for release branches)
+To merge your pr you must get **at least 2** approvals from the core development team All branches are merged to the main only via GitHub UI with using squash (except for release branches)

 ## Deployment

-Instructions for the deployment:
+> Instructions for the deployment:

 1. Create release branch
 2. Set the tag